-The trash bins are an art unto themselves at a race:
+The trash bins are an art onto themselves at a race:

 - Dump out any extra fluid before you trash your cup.
 Empty cups are much easier for volunteers to deal with.

 - Look behind you before you dump water or throw your cup.
-The runners behind you probably don’t want a Gatorade shower if you miss the bin.
+The runners behind you probably don’t want a Gatorade shower.

 - Throw your cups and gel wrappers in (or as near as you can manage) the trash cans that are provided.
 Many runners, myself included, suck at trash basketball.
 Do your best.

 - If you are past the trash bins, carry your trash to the next aid station.
 Don’t throw your trash on a random curb or in bushes where it will be more difficult for volunteers to find and/or cleanup.

 Most trail races and an increasing number of road races are zero trash events.
 Getting close to the trash can won’t cut it at these events.
 If you are doing a zero trash race, you have ONLY two options: 1) use provided trash bins, or 2) carry your trash with you.